guizer/flight-tracker-simulator/README.md

 - Airport data (names and coordinates) are exposed with a REST api by the airport service. :heavy_check_mark:

+- Flight data (arrival, destination, aircraft...) are exposed with a REST api by the flight service. :x:

 - A UI allows the visualization
   - of the current position of each aircraft on a map. :x:
   - of the past position of each aircraft on a map. :x: